Teeth Misalignment: Malocclusion Types, Causes & Fixes

 What is Crossbite Teeth?

-Crossbite is a type of misaligned teeth where your upper teeth do not align correctly with your lower teeth when your mouth is closed.
-It happens when one or more bottom teeth protrude past the top teeth.
+A crossbite is a type of teeth misalignment where the upper teeth do not align properly with the lower teeth when the mouth is closed.
+It occurs when one or more of the lower teeth extend past the upper teeth.

 Causes of Crossbite Teeth